EskelinenAntti/tmuxide/README.md

 Turn your terminal into an IDE by automating tmux session and window management with tmuxide.

-> Enough fancy words - show me.
+## Enough fancy words, what does it do?

-Fair enough.
 The traditional way of using tmux can be rather tedious.
 When creating a session, you need to
 - Come up with a name for the session (or run in trouble later), and run `tmux new -s my-project`
 - Create tmux windows manually, either with key shortcuts or `tmux new-window`